shield-checkData Safety

 At SharpSync we use diagnostic logging to troubleshoot our software.
 This is what all great software companies do.
 We take this a step further by taking the following preventative measures:

-If for any reason there are any problems with the server, the vault is automatically locked
+If for any reason there are any problems with the server, or the data is taken offline, the vault is automatically locked and cannot be opened without a 3 part security key.

 At SharpSync, we aim to give you the peace of mind that your data is in safe hands.
 Your trust is paramount, and we are committed to maintaining the highest level of security and transparency.

-If there are any obligatory certifications that you have to adhere to and we can implement, please reach out to us for further comment.
+If there are any obligatory certifications that you have to adhere to and we can implement, please reach out to us for further discussion.

 We support OAuth2.0 authentication flow for sources (if supported at the source), meaning that user credentials are not stored at SharpSync.
 Should this become the target of an attack, simply revoke the OAuth client id and secret at your source.